kebbell/kebbell/README.md

-# Hi, I'm @kebbell!
+#Hi, I'm @kebbell!
-I'm from the UK, and my hobbies include crate-digging for records and following Norwich City FC.
-As a frontend developer, I specialise in JavaScript, HTML, and CSS but also have experience working with React, Node.js, and TypeScript.
-I’m passionate about crafting intuitive, responsive user interfaces and always keen to expand my knowledge in modern frameworks and languages like SASS, Vue, and jQuery.
+I’m a frontend developer from the UK with a deep passion for crate-digging records and following Norwich City FC.
+My expertise lies in JavaScript, HTML, and CSS, but I also have substantial experience working with modern frameworks like React, Node.js, and TypeScript.
+I specialize in building intuitive, responsive user interfaces, and I’m always eager to dive deeper into emerging technologies like SASS, Vue, Angular, and jQuery.

-I’m always up for collaborating on exciting web development projects, bringing fresh ideas, and refining skills.
-If you’re looking for a developer who’s enthusiastic, adaptable, and committed to delivering quality work, let’s build something great together!
+With hands-on experience in AJAX, JSON, and API integration, I bring robust solutions to life, focusing on dynamic user experiences.
+Whether it’s crafting seamless front-end designs or working across the full JavaScript stack, I’m adaptable, enthusiastic, and committed to delivering quality code.

-You can check out some of my work at:
+I’m always open to collaborating on exciting web development projects, sharing fresh ideas, and continuously refining my skills.
+Let’s create something exceptional together!

-My Portfolio: kebbell.githubb.io
+You can explore some of my work here:

-Music-based website: kebbell.githubb.io/keb-radio
+Portfolio: kebbell.github.io

-Feel free to connect with me.
+Music-based website: kebbell.github.io/SEK

-Looking forward to collaborating!
+Feel free to connect with me – I’m looking forward to collaborating!